chrisdembia/yeadon/README.rst

 For other systems (Windows or Mac), visit the websites for the packages, given above for installation instructions.

 The code also depends on a package called DynamicistToolKit.
-This is available from a GIT repository hosted by www.github.com at
+The relevant code from DynamicistToolKit has been included in this package.
+If you'd like to get the entire DynamicistToolKit package, it is available from a GIT repository hosted by www.github.com at

     https://github.com/moorepants/DynamicistToolKit